bilowik/sss-rs/README.md

 my Rust knowledge.

 # Some things to note:
- - Not intended to be used in production code.
- - Finite field modular arithmetic has been temporarily disabled, the API still accepts primes but they do not currently affect anything
+ - Finite field arithmetic has been reimplemented with GF(256) vs modulo a prime, however this has lead to a decrease in Share speed by a factor of 4 (since we are working on bytes vs u32).
+Reconstruction speed is surprisingly marginally faster?
+Hooray!
+Also secret sizes are now equal to the original file size rather than twice the size, which is another win!
+   	- This also comes with a vast number of other improvements as well, and prevents several major issues
+		- An overflow could occur when calculating the y-value when the number of shares exceeded 10
+			- Shares are now only limited by u8, so [2, 255]
+		- Excess bytes that don't fit into a u32 did not effectively have their polynomials hidden via finite field arithmetic since the point sizes would always be below the prime
  - While the example only showcases File's as input, but a more general method is available that accepts any Readable sources, as well as Writeable dest for sharing.
-   	- Note: Generic Writeble secret destination for reconstruction is planned for 0.5.0
+   	- Note: Generic Writeble secret destination for reconstruction is planned for 0.6.0

 # New Example with the current API
 ```